Failed Google Interview: What Actually Went Wrong

 Coding fluency gap

 You identified the approach.
 You knew what data structures to use and roughly how the algorithm should flow.
 But you couldn't translate that into clean, working code within 45 minutes.
-You got caught in off-by-one errors, struggled with boundary conditions, or spent too long on implementation details.
+You got caught in off by one errors, struggled with boundary conditions, or spent too long on implementation details.

 You know this was the problem if you told the interviewer the right approach but couldn't finish the code.
 Or you finished, but it was riddled with bugs you caught only during the trace.